tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 without a documented maintenance activity, that is suspicious.
 A relay that is placed Out of Service at 01:00 without emergency justification suggests unauthorised disabling of protection.

-The state-transition log is the forensic source.
-If the relay's internal logs show it was placed Out of Service at 03:00 UTC on a date when no maintenance was scheduled, but the work order records show the maintenance was scheduled for 09:00 UTC, there is a timing discrepancy.
-Either the relay's clock is incorrect, or the relay was transitioned out of service early to allow unauthorised work, or the logs are falsified.
+The state-transition log catches a discrepancy against the paperwork: a relay's internal log showing Out of Service at 03:00 UTC on a date with no scheduled maintenance, against a work order set for 09:00, leaves the relay disabled early, its clock wrong, or the log falsified.
+But a service state is a claim like any other, and the firmer check does not take the relay's word for whether it was protecting.
+A fault settles that.
+If the [historian](../measurements-and-data-records/historian-patterns.md) shows an overcurrent that crossed the trip threshold while the relay, reporting In Service, recorded no trip and the breaker never opened, the relay was not protecting whatever its state field said.
+The reverse reads too, an RTU or the SCADA seeing protection drop out while the state log still shows In Service, sets the reported state against what the network actually saw rather than against the relay's own account.

 ## Feeder and section energisation state